-If the concern or complaint involves the program director and/or cannot be addressed in step one, residents have the option of discussing issues with the department chair or service chief of a specific hospital as appropriate.
+If the concern or complaint involves the program director and/or cannot be addressed in step one, residents have the option of discussing issues with Department Chair Dr. Folashade Omole (fomole@msm.edu or (404) 756-1206) or the service chief of a specific hospital. as appropriate.